tyronechen/intro-to-ML-for-bio/modules/02_RF_model/handout/handout.md

 ### Data

-We have promoter seuqneces of Yeast as one group of data labeled as `1` and a similar synthetic negative data was generated and labelled as `0`.
+We have promoter seuqneces of Yeast as one group of data labeled as `1`, and a similar synthetic negative data was generated and labelled as `0`.
-The data is provided as a file called [`promoter.csv`](../data/promoter.csv)
+The data is provided in a file called [`promoter.csv`](../data/promoter.csv)

 ### Tools Used